Let R be an arbitrary unital

 of right A-modules which is split as a sequence of R-modules.

-It is obviously an -submodule of
+It is obviously an

 and clearly one